boucadair/rfc3535-20years-later/draft-ietf-nmop-rfc3535-20years-later.md

 See also "An Overview of the IETF Network Management Standards" {{?RFC6632}}.

-More than 20 years later, new requirements on network management operations are emerging from the operators.
+More than 20 years later after the publication of {{!RFC3535}}, new requirements on network management operations are emerging from the operators.
 This document captures these requirements that reflect the progress in this area.

 For completness, the document also provides an assessment of the {{!RFC3535}} recommendations ({{sec-assessment}}) and to what extent that roadmap was driving network management efforts within the IETF, in particular ({{sec-reca}}).
 Readers may also refer to {{?I-D.iab-nemops-workshop-report}}.